doolanshire/Combat-Models/instructions1921/README.md

 **secondary\_guns.csv**: containing information on secondary guns (6 in XII, 6 in VII, 5.5 in, 4 in IX, 4 in VII).

 ## To do
-* Implement functions to read and parse ship data.
+* Implement functions to read and parse ship data from external files.
-* Add battle logic.
+* Define fire events (firer, target, range, start time, duration) that populate and execute an engagement timeline for each side.
-* Design and implement engagement input files.
+* Design and implement engagement input files – essentially order of battle and fire events for each side.
+* Add an option to define hit rates using an interpolation function rather than tabular data.